 Ambassador Eisa Abdullah Masoud Al Kalbani, the director of the Department of Nationals’ Affairs at the UAE Foreign Affairs Ministry, had then stated that the Indian Government had banned the use of satellite communication devices on Indian soil, and subjected individuals in possession of said devices to legal accountability.

-“This applies to both holder of the device and recipient if, for example, devices are sent through the postal or similar service,”
+“The satellite phone ban applies to both holder of the device and recipient if, for example, devices are sent through the postal or similar service,”

 The ambassador had added that the warning from the Ministry of Foreign Affairs stemmed from its duty to provide all necessary advice and warnings to protect UAE nationals from violations, accidental or otherwise, or of being subjected to security accountability or any troubles or hindrances they might encounter abroad.